hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 This project applies data mining and machine learning to predict student attrition in higher education.
 The goal is to identify students at risk of dropping out early enough for academic advisors and institutions to intervene effectively.

-Using a dataset of 4,424 undergraduate records from the UCI Machine Learning Repository, the analysis examines academic performance, tuition status, scholarships, and demographic variables to model dropout risk [file:3].
+Using a dataset of 4,424 undergraduate records from the UCI Machine Learning Repository, the analysis examines academic performance, tuition status, scholarships, and demographic variables to model dropout risk.

 ---